If you are trying to lose or struggle to maintain weight, chances are good you have considered a Ketogenic Diet.

-I like the Keto Calculator found here, so today we are going to learn how to use it.
+I like the Keto Calculator found here, so today, we will learn how to use it.

 How To Use The Personal Keto Macro Calculator:

 1) The first thing you need to do is weigh and measure yourself.
-While BMI calculators are not the best means for figuring out your body fat, most of us don’t have the money to have this done professionally.
+While BMI calculators are not the best means for figuring out your body fat, most of us don’t have the money to do this professionally.

 You need to know these stats:

-Weight: It is best to weigh first thing in the morning, fully nude.
-This will help you keep up with your exact weight before eating and without clothing.
+Weight: It is best to weigh fully nude first thing in the morning, and this will help you maintain weight before eating and without clothing.